Classics by Candlelight (Gala Concert)

 The concert was a sell out last year, and this year we fully expect the same success; so ensure you get your tickets early to avoid disappointment – it is a concert not to be missed.

 Prepare to be serenaded by Scottish Festival Strings with players from some of Scotland’s leading orchestras.
-The acclaimed Bothwell Philharmonic Choir led by Mark Donnelly will be opening the concert. (www.bothwellphil.co.uk).
-Sponsored by DM Hall.
+Sponsored by Hamilton College

-They will be followed by up in coming stars from the local community.
+They will be followed by up and coming stars from the local community.

 - SOLOIST: Mezzo Soprano Leah Frances McCabe